Inspiring sea life and where to find it

 The Atlantic Ocean stretches out from the coast of Cornwall, covering almost a fifth of the earth’s surface and providing a home for thousands of species.
 But you don’t have to travel far to catch glimpses of some its most fascinating – and playful – inhabitants…

 Few people know the waters off the north Cornwall coast as well as Chris Lowe.
 After cutting his teeth in ocean navigation delivering yachts, and a spell in commercial fishing, Chris started a diving company exploring the artefacts of Cornwall’s rich maritime history lying on the sea floor.
-And when we spoke to him on Monday morning for this piece, he was out line fishing in the Atlantic for pollack with his son Ben.
+And when we spoke to him on Monday morning, he was out line fishing in the Atlantic for pollack with his son Ben.

 While pretty good for dinner when freshly landed, the pollack – typically 1ft long in UK waters – that Chris was fishing when we chatted pale in comparison with the sea life he’s searching for from his Newquay Sea Safari and Fishing boat.